-An internal knowledge base software acts as a centralized, cloud-based repository of information that allows employees and stakeholders to seamlessly access essential resources.
-As the single source of truth, it reduces time employees spend searching for answers—time that 54% of U.S. professionals admit to losing, often more than handling important emails.
+An internal knowledge base is a centralized, cloud-based repository of information that lets employees and stakeholders seamlessly access essential resources.
+As the single source of truth, it reduces time employees spend searching for answers, which 54% of U.S. professionals admit costs them more than handling important emails.

-An internal knowledge base software provides a robust platform to store, categorize and implement your knowledge base.
-Be it human resources or software engineering, every department in your company stands to gain from an internal KB.
+An internal knowledge base software gives you a place to store, categorize, and surface that knowledge base.
+From human resources to software engineering, every department in your company stands to gain.

 Quicker onboarding and training

-Even more time-consuming than hiring employees is training them for their roles and responsibilities.
-Studies show that it can take up to six months or more for a company to break even on its investment in a new hire, as they gradually get up to speed in the job.
+Even more time-consuming than hiring employees is training them for their roles.
+Studies show it can take up to six months or more for a company to break even on its investment in a new hire as they gradually get up to speed.

-An internal KB optimizes training and onboarding programs by bringing scattered learning and development modules into one database and improving new employee retention by nearly 82%.
+An internal KB optimizes training and onboarding by bringing scattered learning and development modules into one database, which shows up directly in how long new hires stick around.

 Process standardization

-Research shows that organizations that endeavor to standardize their business processes avoid redundancies, reduce costs and re-deploy the time saved into other value-adding efforts.
-It also helps teams better coordinate activities as per standards across internal task handover points.
+Research shows that organizations standardizing their business processes avoid redundancies, reduce costs, and redeploy the time saved into other value-adding efforts.
+It also helps teams coordinate activities consistently across internal task handover points.

 Standards are uniform processes, established and approved by consensus, for consistently achieving the optimum degree of order.
-An internal knowledge base ensures that these best practices and documents do not get lost in a sea of information.
+An internal knowledge base ensures these best practices and documents don’t get lost in a sea of information.

 Employee productivity

-Inefficient workflows are one of the leading causes of employee downtime.
-An internal knowledge base streamlines procedures, reduces time spent searching for SOPs and drives productivity.
+Inefficient workflows are a leading cause of employee downtime.
+An internal knowledge base cuts the time spent searching for SOPs and removes friction from everyday procedures.

-In addition, the ability to quickly look up required information also contributes to improving the efficiency of employees.
-A company with a strong culture of documentation fosters better communication, collaboration and satisfaction among its team members.
+The ability to quickly look up required information also improves the efficiency of individual employees.
+A company with a strong documentation culture fosters better communication, collaboration, and satisfaction.

 Effortless collaboration

-Information silos and stunted innovation often go hand-in-hand.
+Information silos and stunted innovation often go hand in hand.
 No matter the size of your company, effective communication and collaboration are key to growth.
-A robust, easy-to-access internal knowledge base eliminates these barriers and sets the foundation for organizational agility and long-term success.
+An easy-to-access internal knowledge base eliminates these barriers and sets the foundation for organizational agility.

-Internal knowledge bases house a wide range of key data and resources across departments such as:
+Internal knowledge bases house a wide range of key data and resources across departments.

 Human resources